HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Experiments

 \subsection{Experimental setup}

-We use our small-class subsets: ModelNet-5, ShapeNet-5, and Sydney Urban Objects-3, where the suffix denotes the number of classes we selected from each dataset.
-ModelNet~\citep{wu20153d} is a widely used collection of clean CAD meshes of man-made objects; ShapeNetCore~\citep{chang2015shapenet} is a large-scale repository of 3D CAD models with a unified taxonomy and substantial intra-class geometric variation; Sydney Urban Objects~\citep{de2013unsupervised} contains object-level LiDAR point clouds from urban driving with real-world sparsity, occlusions, and sensor noise.
+We use small-class subsets of ModelNet and ShapeNet, where each subset contains 5 selected classes.
+ModelNet~\citep{wu20153d} is a widely used collection of clean CAD meshes of man-made objects; ShapeNetCore~\citep{chang2015shapenet} is a large-scale repository of 3D CAD models with a unified taxonomy and substantial intra-class geometric variation.
 We enforce object-level disjointness between the test and the training/validation sets and subsample points via farthest-point sampling (FPS) from shapes centered at the origin (zero-mean) and scaled to unit maximum radius (i.e., $\max_i \lVert \mathbf{x}_i \rVert_2 = 1$).
-We use a small number of subsampled points, $N\in\{4,5,6\}$, which allows the corresponding quantum circuits to be simulated on classical computers within a reasonable time.
+We focus on a sparse-point regime with $N\in\{4,5,6\}$ to assess data efficiency, while keeping the corresponding quantum circuits classically simulable within a reasonable time.

 In training, these subsampled points are augmented by applying three types of random transformations: SO(3) rotation, permutation, and jitter.
-Training uses Adam (batch size 35) for 1,000 epochs; for each model, the same learning rate $\eta$ is used for all datasets and $N \in \{4,5,6\}$, which is optimized for the ModelNet-5 dataset with $N=4$ over $\eta \in \{10^{-2},10^{-3},10^{-4}\}$.
-We do not use a learning rate scheduler, weight decay, dropout, EMA, or early stopping.
+Training uses Adam (batch size 35) for 1,000 epochs; for each model, its own fixed learning rate $\eta$ is used for all datasets and $N \in \{4,5,6\}$, which is optimized for the ModelNet dataset with $N=4$ over $\eta \in \{10^{-2},10^{-3},10^{-4}\}$.
 All results are reported as mean~$\pm$~std of test top-1 accuracy over 7 seeds; for each seed, the checkpoint with the highest validation accuracy is evaluated on the test set.
-Details of the dataset design and construction are provided in Appendix~\hyperref[app:c1]{C.1}; implementation and experimental environments are in Appendix~\hyperref[app:c2]{C.2}.
+Details of the dataset design and construction are provided in Appendix~\ref{app:c1}; implementation and experimental environments are in Appendix~\ref{app:c2}.